-For the smooth transition and operational readiness of these airports and for the upcoming ones, Operations developed an Operational Readiness and Airport Transfer (ORAT) team which participated in the testing and trials following the delivery of new equipment/systems (BHS / HBS, access control), and also coordinated the trainings of all involved stakeholders.
-Push back operations were applied at 2 Airports of the Company (Chania, Zakinthos), maximizing the apron capacity for the summer period 2018.
+For the smooth transition and operational readiness of these airports and for the upcoming ones, Operations developed an Operational Readiness and Airport Transfer (ORAT) team which participated in the testing and trials following the delivery of new equipment/systems (BHS / HBS, access control) and also coordinated the trainings of all involved stakeholders.

+Push back operations were applied at 3 Airports of the Company (Mykonos, Kos and Skiathos), maximizing the apron capacity for the summer period 2018.

-Terminal Capacity at many airports of Fraport Greece A was a big challenge, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
-Customer experience was also enhanced by the cleaning services contractors of Fraport Greece A, delivering high quality cleaning and pest control services.
+Terminal Capacity at many airports of the Company was a big challenge, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
+Customer experience was also enhanced by the cleaning services contractors of the Company, delivering high quality cleaning and pest control services.